How to Sell a House By Owner in Minnesota (2026 Update)

 • Are cash offers worth it?
 Ensure the buyer is legitimate and verify their proof of funds.
 It’s also important to assess whether the offer reflects the fair market value of the property to avoid underselling.

 • Can the buyer finance the purchase?
 Verify the buyer’s pre-approval status with their lender.
 Also, ensure the buyer’s loan type, whether it’s a VA or FHA loan, aligns with the conditions of the sale.
-Confirm the buyer’s ability to deposit the earnest money, typically 1% to 3% of the sale price in Florida.
+Confirm the buyer’s ability to deposit the earnest money, typically 1% to 3% of the sale price in Minnesota.

 • How will contingencies impact the sale?
 In Minnesota, waterfront properties may include additional contingencies, like a flood zone or shoreland setback inspections.
 Assess how they affect your sale timeline and negotiate to streamline the process.
 Typically, offers with fewer or waived contingencies are stronger.